A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: The Components of Fairness Metrics for Decision-Making

 \textit{How should it be distributed?}

-After having discussed which groups have equal moral claims to the utility derived from the decisions, we have to think about whether we can tolerate inequalities in some cases.
+After discussing which groups have equal moral claims to the utility derived from the decisions, we have to consider whether we can tolerate inequalities in some cases.
 One may say that inequalities are always unacceptable and that equality has to be achieved at all costs.
 However, this might result in leveling down: Assume a situation in which the utilities derived for the groups are unequal, but in order to equalize them, the utility of all groups has to be lowered.
 In that case, one might prefer the original unequal utility distribution, from which all groups profit.
-This is a well-known issue with existing group fairness metrics (see, e.g., \cite{hu2020fair, binns2018fairness, weerts2022does, feder2021emergent}).
+This is a well-known issue with existing group fairness metrics (see, e.g., \cite{hu2020fair, binns2018fairness, feder2021emergent}).
 To avoid this, we can allow for some inequalities, e.g., if they are beneficial to the worst-off group.
-Therefore, we have to define our relation to inequality.
+Therefore, the fifth value-laden choice is to define what a just distribution looks like.
 This can be described as a \textit{pattern of justice}.